 Teva has set the goal to maintain 100% annual evaluations of identified high-risk third-party partners through its Third-Party Due Diligence tool, which screens for possible compliance risks using a database of publicly available information on compliance.

 Teva reports the majority of its sites are approved by SRAs, while others have the approval of NRAs.
 However, it does not disclose any further details.

-The company has an Anti-Counterfeiting Policy to mitigate the circulation of substandard and falsified products.
+Policy to mitigate the circulation of substandard and falsified products.